harpreetsingh/harpreetsingh.github.io/_posts/2017-10-23-chasing-turiya.md

 # Timelessness
 First, I did lose track of time.
 Everyday, we went into meditation for what seemed like a 15-20 minute session and then when we opened our eyes - it was about 2-3 hours into the meditation.
 The longest session was about 3.5 hours.
 Note: I have a back that gives me problems after about 15 minutes in one posture and here we were on one of the more uncomfortable chairs that you see in conference rooms and I was rocking it.

 I have been in Buddhist practices, where they take your watch away and make you close your eyes for practice to experience time and unfortunately you are aware of every excruciating minute of that practice.
-But not Tuirya - you walk out of a Turiya session and go "what the hell!
+But not Turiya - you walk out of a Turiya session and go "what the hell!
 I could've stayed there for an hour more - lets get back in"!

 # Physical
 As I mentioned, I could sit through long sessions without *much* discomfort.
 The desire to move wasn't there at all.
 The breathing is very fine and very "deep".
 Deep breathing has real benefits on your health and I guess I accrued some :-).
 Utter and complete relaxation is perhaps a better description of the physical state.
 This relaxation is a better quality than one where you get up after long sleep.
 I wasn't drowsy; I was awake; Here and Now.